joonty/vim-phpqa/README.md

 ### Acknowlegements

-This plugin has reused and modified a lot of the code from the Vim [QuickHigh plugin][5], written by Brian Medley.
-It required too much modification to be able to use it as a stand-alone plugin, so it has been added to this code.
-My thanks goes to Brian for the work that's gone into that script.
+This plugin **originally** reused and modified a lot of the code from the Vim [QuickHigh plugin][5], written by Brian Medley.
+Although this plugin no longer uses any of that code, my thanks goes to Brian for the work that's gone into that script.

 ### License

-This plugin is released under the [GPL license][6].
+This plugin is released under the [MIT License][6].

-QuickHigh was also released under the GPL license.

 [1]: http://pear.php.net/package/PHP_CodeSniffer/redirected